 3. Make friends:

-If you enjoy your time in the Torres & Cape region, you are likely to return again and that goes for other nurses too.
+Thirdly, if you enjoy your time in the Torres & Cape region, you are likely to return again and that goes for other nurses too.
 So, make the most of it and create some life long connections.
 Chances are you will see them again either in this region or another.
 Connecting with some locals is also a really good way to find out about some great hidden gems or things to do and see!
 (Fill us in on any new tips!)

-Some great recommendations and must do’s from some Weipa locals:
+Lastly, here are some great recommendations and must do’s from some Weipa locals:

 Penne Father Beach– Penne Father is a beach north of Weipa great for camping, fishing or just a day out.
 You will need a 4WD as it’s only accessible by dirt and sand tracks.
 But well worth the trouble and you are guaranteed to see some crocs!